dakk/yallo-lang/README.md

 Yallo is a yet another high level experimental language for Tezos, with the purpose of providing a better abstraction for integrating different contracts.

+Internally, the language is a functional language with side effects (storage assignments).

 This is only a research project, it is not (yet) intendeed for real usage.